Jay-Ke/Nike-Running-System/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Install Java

-'''
-Download JDK 8 here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and install it directly.
+Download [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html ) here and install it directly.
-'''

 ### Install Maven